eregon/game_of_life/README.md

 Visualizations are the life_*.rb scripts, implementations are in lib.

 `lib/game_of_life.rb` has to be `#require` and you can choose the implementation by first requiring the implementation.

+## Rake tasks

+`rake -T` will tell you everything:

+<code>rake bench:compare  # run comparative bench on all implementations
+rake bench:single   # run single bench on default implementation in lib/game_of_life.rb rake cucumber       # run Cucumber across all implementations rake features       # Run Cucumber features rake spec           # run specs across all implementations</code>

+Have a look at `bench.log` which contains a full history of the implementations and the benchmarks.

 ## About my solution